escanosimon/AutoPBI/docs/features/authentication.md

 **Workspaces Not Loading**
 - Ensure you have access to at least one Power BI workspace
 - Check your Power BI Service permissions
 - Try logging out and logging back in

+**Sign Out Issues**
+- If the sign out button doesn't respond, try clicking it again
+- If the user menu doesn't appear, ensure you're logged in
+- If saved credentials aren't cleared, manually delete them from the AppData folder